BristolCompositesInstitute/abaci/config-reference.md

 Specifies the name of the directory into which compilation and job folders will be placed.

 - Specified relative to the current working directory.
-- If omitted, the default is '.', ie the current working directory
+- If omitted, the default is `./scratch` (in the current working directory)
+- The output folder is created if it does not exist

 ## Jobs list